Systemik-Solutions/Glycerine_Guide/_sources/5. Publish/Publish.md

 4. Press **Yes** in the popup if you want to proceed.

 Your Annotation Set can now be seen on the Image Set via the **Public URL**.

+> Once you've published your annotation set you can also press the **Share** button next to the set to find the IIIF Annotation Collection Manifest, which contains the annotation data only.
+You can open this in other IIIF annotation platforms.